How Will Dental Sealants Help My Smile?

 Once applied, sealants are designed to prevent decay from entering the fine grooves and pits located on molars.
 These narrow, hard-to-clean “fissures” are commonly found on back teeth which makes them especially susceptible to cavities.
 Even the bristles of a toothbrush may not be able to reach inside these areas to properly get rid of any plaque or food particles.

 This is where dental sealants come in.
-Our dentist will gently apply them to your back molars so there is a smooth surface that covers the grooved and pitted areas.
+Dr. Paul will gently apply them to your back molars so there is a smooth surface that covers the grooved and pitted areas.
 You can think of sealants like an umbrella for your teeth.
 Similar to how regular umbrellas protect you from the rain, sealants will work to keep out decay.

 Target Audience for Sealants